 In addition to ruling on the facts of a case, your job involves evaluating the work of everyone involved.
 Jurors assess the conduct of law enforcement, the defendant, prosecutors, defense attorneys, and the justice system itself.

-When jury service causes a hardship, such as interference with childcare responsibilities, you can be excused by following the court prescribed process.
-Simply not showing up for jury duty is a not a good idea, and may result in serious penalties.
+When jury service causes a hardship, such as interference with child care responsibilities, the court can excuse a juror.
+In such circumstances, jurors must follow the court-prescribed process.
+Simply failing to appear for jury duty is not a good idea.
+Not showing up for jury duty may result in serious penalties.